 There's a place for ornaments in your landscaping, but avoid dotting your yard with too many tchotchkes.
 A tipping point is eventually reached, after which point these decorations detract from, rather enhancing your landscape.
 A smarter way to employ ornamentation is to use it sparingly, which will succeed in attracting attention to it.

-Instead, search for a unique piece (such as the one in the photo) and establish it as a focal point.
+Instead, search for a unique piece and establish it as a focal point.

 06 of 10

-Take tire planters such as the one shown in the image, for example.
-Some of you may love these.
-They certainly say "country" -- which is not at all a bad thing -- but they do not say "upscale country."
-If you live in suburbia and care about the impression you're creating, carve out a spot in the backyard for your tire planter (if you absolutely must have one).
+Take tire planters, for example; some of you may love these, as they certainly say "country"--which is not at all a bad thing--but they do not say "upscale country."
+If you live in suburbia and care about the impression you're creating, carve out a spot in the backyard for your tire planter.
 It doesn't belong in your front-yard design, whether it be at the entrance of your driveway landscaping or as part of your mailbox planting.
-Moreover, if you're trying to sell your home, I don't recommend installing a tire planter anywhere, front or back.
+Moreover, if you're trying to sell your home, we don't recommend installing a tire planter anywhere, front or back.

 07 of 10